 Trustee: Gwyneth Radcliffe Gwyneth has a strong background in education in Scotland.
 After academic study in Edinburgh and Glasgow, and a preliminary career as a specialist librarian, she taught English to the Scottish pupils of the Royal High School in Edinburgh.
 Gwyneth brings an enthusiasm for gardening and interior design to the board, as well as practical experience in managing short term letting properties.
 She has experience in the vagaries of the restoration and ownership of listed buildings.

 Gunsgreen House..
-The House of Secrets is open from the 1st of April until the 31st of October 2017, 7 days a week.
+The House of Secrets is now closed for the winter season, and will re open on the 1st of April 2018.